30.03.2023

 We'd love to keep you up to date on the real difference Reach are making to those who are impacted by brain injuries

-You may be surprised that anyone can be vulnerable to FND, and while there are a number of factors that are known to increase risk, these are neither definitive nor exclusive and there is still no consensus on precisely what causes the disorder to manifest.
+You may be surprised that anyone can be vulnerable to FND, and while many factors are known to increase risk, these are neither definitive nor exclusive and there is still no consensus on precisely what causes the disorder to manifest.
 However, when considering a patient with FND, it’s useful to evaluate them against the 3Ps of the cognitive behavioural model:

 Predisposing (factors): illness; personality traits; life events; stressors